filberthamijoyo/zero-ghibli/README.md

-# Zero Ghibli: Studio Ghibli Film Analysis
+# Zero Ghibli: Detecting AI-Generated Studio Ghibli Artwork

-This project provides a comprehensive analysis of Studio Ghibli films using data science techniques.
-By examining various aspects of these beloved animated films, we aim to uncover patterns, trends, and insights about their storytelling, themes, and reception.
+This project addresses the challenge of distinguishing between authentic Studio Ghibli animation frames and AI-generated imitations through deep learning techniques.
+As AI-generated content becomes increasingly sophisticated, preserving artistic authenticity and protecting intellectual property becomes crucial, especially for iconic animation studios like Studio Ghibli.

 ## Project Overview

 This repository contains:

-- A Jupyter Notebook (`ghibli_analysis.ipynb`) with all data analysis code and visualizations
+- A Jupyter Notebook (`ghibli_analysis.ipynb`) with all data analysis code and model implementations
 - Documentation of methodology and findings (`ghibli_project_documentation.pdf`)
 - Dataset sources and processing techniques
-- Visualization outputs and statistical models
+- Visualization outputs and model comparison results

-## Features
+## Research Focus

-- Exploratory data analysis of Studio Ghibli films
+- Comprehensive evaluation of deep learning approaches for detecting AI-generated Ghibli-style images
+- Systematic comparison of seven prominent CNN architectures
+- Introduction of "Ghiblinosaurus," a novel approach with specialized attention mechanisms
-- Visualization of key metrics and trends
+- Analysis of trade-offs between model accuracy, computational efficiency, and resource requirements
-- Statistical analysis of film characteristics
-- Predictive modeling of film success factors
+- Visualization techniques for model interpretability using Gradient-weighted Class Activation Mapping (Grad-CAM)

+## CNN Architectures Evaluated

+This project compares the performance of seven prominent convolutional neural network architectures:

+1. VGG16
+2. Xception
+3. DenseNet121
+4. MobileNetV2
+5. InceptionV3
+6. ResNet-50
+7. EfficientNetB0

-- Deep learning model for distinguishing authentic Ghibli frames from AI-generated imitations
+Each model brings different architectural strengths to the classification task of distinguishing authentic Ghibli frames from AI-generated imitations.

-- Thematic analysis of recurring motifs in Ghibli storytelling
+## The Ghiblinosaurus Model

+We introduce "Ghiblinosaurus," a novel approach that incorporates specialized attention mechanisms designed to identify subtle artifacts and inconsistencies common in AI-generated animation.
+These mechanisms focus on:

+- Color harmony
+- Edge consistency
+- Texture patterns

+These features are particularly important for distinguishing authentic Ghibli artwork from synthetic imitations, as they capture the unique qualities of hand-drawn animation.

 ## Methodology